Mobile Radio Wiring and Grounding

 For example, when my radio system lost a negative fuse connection, foil traces for the keyer paddle grounds inside my ICOM 751A burned open.
 I could no longer send CW.

-The traces opened even though the negative lead was fused, because the radio's transmitter current of 20 amperes flowed through small circuit board traces to my CW key.
+The traces opened even though the negative lead was fused, because the radio's transmitter current of ~20 amperes flowed through small circuit board traces to my CW key.
 The CW key was grounded by touching a metal bracket, and this melted foil traces on a circuit board inside the radio.
+With a grounded negative buss and battery post connection:

 1. Anytime the battery negative to chassis ground opens, vehicle accessory and lighting currents, or a portion of vehicle accessory and lighting load current, will flow through the radio